 Oregon's voter registration deadline for new Oregon residents is 21-days before Election Day.
-Updates can be made through Election day.
+Updates to registration information can be made through Election Day.
 More registration information is listed below.

 - Register to vote